wiifums/wiifums/README.md

 thoughh, SpaceHey exists. but i'll not expose the link.

+If a skin has 💥. then it's made by a Friend ( pspspspagjfdgjsf... psss Jeann omfg )

 <!---
 wiifums/wiifums is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.